New York

 In April 2019, the New York State Legislature approved a plan to charge vehicles traveling into or within a pre-determined area in the central business district of New York City starting in 2021.
 The Congestion Pricing Plan is meant to discourage drivers from entering NYC’s most congested roadways and encourage more transit use.
 The goal is to reduce congestion and emissions, but the plan will also raise funds for the MTA to maintain and improve NYC's subway system, bus line and commuter rail.

 Pursuant to legislation passed in April 2016, NYSERDA developed the Drive Clean Rebate, a rebate program for zero emission vehicles that launched in March 2017.
 Rebates of up to $2,000 per vehicle are available for battery electric vehicles, plug-in hybrid electric vehicles, and fuel cell vehicles.
 New York also started the New York Truck Voucher Incentive Program in 2013.
-Vouchers of up to $385,000 are available for the purchase of all-electric, plug-in hybrid, hybrid, CNG, propane, and fuel cell class 3-8 trucks and buses (incentive levels vary by vehicle size, fuel type, and incremental cost).
-The program was relaunched in 2019 supported by a combination of funding from the Federal Highway Administration Congestion Mitigation and Air Quality Program and New York State VW Settlement Appendix D Funds.
+Vouchers of up to $385,000 are available for the purchase of all-electric, and fuel cell class 4-8 trucks and buses (incentive levels vary by vehicle size, fuel type, and incremental cost).
+In November 2023, New York launched the NY School Bus Incentive Program, which provides incentives for zero-emission school buses and associated charging infrastructure.
+NYSBIP incentives can cover up to 100% of the incremental cost of the buses and up to 100% of the cost of charging infrastructure.

 Policy: NY LAWS ENG § 16-102, et seq., Appliance and Equipment Energy Efficiency Standards